Article

 Results

+The findings confirmed the extra-corporal multiplication of SARS-CoV-2 RNA.
 As expected, the viral RNA load in sample B was constantly negative.
 However, there was a significant increase in the viral RNA load in sample B(A+) and a slight increase in the viral RNA load in sample A over time.
-These findings confirmed the extra-corporal multiplication of SARS-CoV-2 RNA.

 The entire experiment was repeated three times with the same samples to ensure reproducibility of the results.
-The initial results were confirmed, with the viral RNA load in samples A and B(A+) increasing over time, while the viral RNA load in sample B remained negative.
+The initial results were confirmed.
+The viral RNA load in samples A and B(A+) increased over time, while the viral RNA load in sample B remained negative.

 Transmission electron microscopy and scanning electron microscopy were used to determine the presence of eukaryotic cells in samples A, B, and B(A+) collected at various times.
-Only bacterial cells were found without any structure that resembled cells with nuclei in more than 30 different preparations.
+In more than 30 different preparations, only bacterial cells were found without any structure that resembled cells with nuclei.
 The images of samples A and B(A+) showed the virus-like particles interacting with bacterial cells.

 Three additional pairs of fecal specimens from different infected individuals (referred to as A1, A2, and A3) and healthy individuals (referred to as B1, B2, and B3) in all combinations of specimens were treated with the same experimental procedure.
 Despite certain differences, the results confirmed that the viral RNA load increased over time in samples A and B(A+).
 The SARS-CoV-2 RNA load was particularly high in the A2×B2 combination.